Estimated Reading Time: 3 mins

 The Definition Explained

-In the situation where you are including your child as a secondary applicant in your resident visa application, your child must meet the Immigration New Zealand resident visa dependent child definition in this situation to qualify (along with other evidential requirements).
+Your child must meet the Immigration New Zealand resident visa dependent child definition to qualify (along with other evidential requirements).
 The definition is as follows:

 What “Single” Means